-Infants and toddlers should ride in a rear-facing car safety seat until they are 2 years of age or until they reach the highest weight or height allowed by the car seat manufacturer.
+Infants and toddlers should ride in a rear-facing car safety seat until they reach the highest weight or height allowed by the car seat manufacturer.

 Then transition to a harnessed car seat

-Children 2 years old or older and those under 2 who have outgrown the rear-facing weight or height limit for their car seat should use a forward-facing car seat with a harness for as long as possible, up to the highest weight and height recommendations of the manufacturer.
+Children who have outgrown the rear-facing weight or height limit for their car seat should use a forward-facing car seat with a harness for as long as possible, up to the highest weight and height recommendations of the manufacturer.

 Booster seat for kids up to 4 feet 9 inches